 We created lambda-formation-example-resources to demonstrate how lambda-formation works.
 The examples show the structure created by the Yeoman generator, where can be added and how CloudFormation can be used to call each resource.

-In the lib/resources/onPremFwIngressRule example, handlers mimic what calling a resource in an on-premises datacenter might look like.
+In the lib/resources/onPremFwIngressRule example, handlers mimic what calling a resource in an on-premises datacentre might look like.
 The code in the example does not actually make any extra API calls, but it does show how easy it is to hook up logic to create, update and delete actions.

 For details on how resources and actions can be called via Lambd or CloudFormation see the README.md for lambda-formation.